manashmandal/arduino.electroscholars.com/howtocontribute.md

 # How to contribute?

 Are you new to GitHub?
 Know a lot of things and found a lot of error in our documents but can't help us out?
 Then you are on the right page!
 This should be a simple tutorial on how to contribute to this git-based crowd source project.
-People who are having a hard time with GitHub now can finally contribute :smile:
+People who are having a hard time with GitHub now can finally contribute

 ## Step 1
 Create a new account on `github` by just visiting [here](https://github.com)

 ## Step 2
-* You have created your account and verified it so you'll be able to contribute to any project on the github now :sparkling_heart:
+* You have created your account and verified it so you'll be able to contribute to any project on the github now
 * Since you are reading this page for contributing to this Arduino project so just visit [this link](https://github.com/manashmndl/arduino.electroscholars.com) and click `fork`.
 ![forking](http://i.imgur.com/xN15jq6.png)

 * Take a look at the forked copy
 ![forked](http://i.imgur.com/fIGdHhp.png)

 > Forking means you now own a copy of the website in your account, so you don't have to search here and there for the project link.
-Just login to your account for contributing next time(s) :grinning:
+Just login to your account for contributing next time(s)

 ## Step 3

 * Well what do you know?
 Now you can add as many information as you wish!
-Neat, huh? :wink:
+Neat, huh?
 * To get started, let's see how to add a page to this website!
 Click on the `+` sign to begin
 ![plus](http://i.imgur.com/Sggbds2.png)

 ## Step 4

 * Name your precious file!
 [Don't forget to add `.md` extension for markdown!].
-Then write something. :sunglasses:
+Then write something.
 ![write](http://i.imgur.com/06487pD.png)
 * Lot to do?
 I agree, but only for the first time, from the next time(s) it will by easy as pie.
-* Now simply add some comments "bla bla bla" and push the `Commit New File` button and it will be done before you know it :alien:
+* Now simply add some comments "bla bla bla" and push the `Commit New File` button and it will be done before you know it
 ![commit](http://i.imgur.com/gOGmGZ9.png)

 ## Step 5